Carl-Hellberg-Eriksson/membership-system/Readme.md

 # MembershipSystem

+## Working with the repository

+To work on the repository, always base your work on an issue (If you want to do something that's not an issue yet, just set it up as one).
+Create a branch called #<IssueId>-name-of-branch Prefix all your commits with "#IssueId - "

 ## Architecture

 The backend is written in .Net Core 7(?) in what I think is called onion architecture :).